gauridasgupta11/React-Chat-Application/README.md

 This is a simple react chat application with flexbox page layout.
 It's completely client-side.
-All the data is fake JSON inside the ChatApp component.
+All the data is JSON, inside the ChatApp component.

 - Download/Clone the repository